carmina-hatnean/Bugs/README.md

 **Expected result**

-The user expect that all the links on the website are working.
+The users expect that all the links on the website are working.

 **Actual result**